SamirahAbed/publisher-subscriber-nodes-using-Python/README.md

   $ chmod +x Publish.py    // to chaneg the premissions of file
   $ python3 Publish.py

-- rebaate same steps on previous stage  with Subsecribe.py
+- repeate same steps on previous stage  with Subsecribe.py